Waiting, without losing patience or hope, can be challenging.

-Oh, how we long to control the hands of time!
+Oh, how we long to control the hands of time.
 At least I do anyway.
 Rarely does it feel like “timing” is just right.
-Some seasons of life take way too long while others go much too fast.
+Some seasons of life take way too long while others go by much too fast.

-I have found if I am enduring a circumstance in my life or waiting for some desire, it takes forever!
+I have found that if I am enduring hardship in my life or waiting for some desire, it takes forever!
 Yet, if I am relishing moments in time, they are fleeting.
 It is like the weather in north Florida; the hot days are endless while the cool days fly by like there’s no tomorrow.

 Timing, therefore, is subjective.
-But there is one thing I have learned; God is in control of it and uses it for His glory and our good.
-I have seen evidence first hand of this glorious truth.
+But there are two things I have learned- God is in control of it AND He uses it for His glory and our good.
+I have seen the evidence first hand in my life and in the Scriptures.

 What did David wait for?

-In 2 Samuel 5:4 it says, “David was thirty years old when he became king, and he reigned forty years.”
-Thirty years of age does not sound old to become a king but when you keep in mind that David was anointed king as a teenager, then this seems like a long time.
+In 2 Samuel 5:4, it says, “David was thirty years old when he became king, and he reigned forty years.”
+Thirty years of age does not sound old but when you keep in mind that David was anointed king as a teenager, then this seems like a long time.
 David waited roughly 15 years from the time he was chosen by God to succeed King Saul until he actually ascended the throne.
 Not to mention that while he “waited”, he was, in reality, being hunted!

 Even as he became King, this was accomplished in stages.
 He did not claim the throne all at once.
 The people of Judah first crowned him King but it would take 7 1/2 more years until the rest of the tribes of Israel pledged their allegiance.

-Not only the time it took for his anointing to become a reality, but the process of how it occurred impresses me.
+The time it took for his anointing to become a reality and the process of how it occurred both impress me.
 One of the many reasons I love David is how he exemplified patience and submission to God.
 He waited on God and did not initiate the fulfillment of God’s promise or will.
-You never see him trying to make it happen or force the issue.
+You never see him trying to make it happen for himself.
 Even after King Saul was killed, David sat still.
 He exemplified successfully waiting upon the Lord and His timing to accomplish His will.

 Why did he do this?